borkweb/BootstrapMediaWiki/README.md

+# Acacha wiki

+This fork is used at http://acacha.org/mediawiki

 # Bootstrap Mediawiki

 This is a MediaWiki skin that uses Bootstrap 3 from Twitter!
 The framework gives a boatload of features that play really nicely with a MediaWiki installation.
 To get up and rolling, there's a few things that should be done.